varneberg/Cheat-Sheets/INF140-summary.md

 ### Trojan Horses

-* A Trojan horse is a useful or seemingly useful program that contains hidden code od a malicious nature that executes when the program is invoked
+* A Trojan horse is a useful or seemingly useful program that contains hidden code of a malicious nature that executes when the program is invoked
 * It does not propagate itself as viruses or worms
 * It will be eliminated if the host program is deleted
+* Can take advantage of security flaws
+  * Anonymizer proxy (Google chrome, Internet Explorer)

 ### Types of Malware Damage